cityjson/restful_demo/best-practice.md

 There are a few CityJSON datasets in one folder, and then the behaviour of [pygeoapi](https://demo.pygeoapi.io/stable) has been more or less copied.

 It's not finished (OpenAPI and conformance are TODO), but it works and shows the idea are implementable.

+[-->demo is hosted online for a few users](http://hugoledoux.pythonanywhere.com/) (if 1000s of you go there at the same time it might not work 😬)